38,421

 Learn more about the AppBased on years of collective experience and the best available evidence, the team at SNEHA has worked with Indian, regional and international partners to put together an online immersive guide for counsellors and mental health professionals.

-Go to GarimaSurvivors of violence accessing counselling
+Go to GarimaSurvivors of gender-based violence reported

-reduction in depression levels
+a reduction in violence levels

 We have learned that survivors of violence in urban informal settlements require multi-layered support.
 We strive to improve their agency and wellbeing by providing a wide range of timely and pertinent services.
 Our regular follow-ups ensure that they are able to live lives free from violence.